 Image of the Mind

-I’m visually oriented and often draw pictures of complex ideas to better understand them.
+It helps me to draw pictures of complex ideas to better understand them.
 The image above is a bit crude artistically, but conceptually rich.
 I’ve used it numerous times to teach about the human state and how people interact with the spiritual world.

 The book of Genesis says that God created man in His image.
 This is reflected in the fact that He is also three—Father, Son, and Holy Spirit.
 The bible also says that Jesus is the mediator between God and humans.
 This is because He understands what it means to live with a physical body.
 Angels don’t understand this.
 They are not tempted by flesh as men are.
 Only Christ can relate to human sufferings, temptations, joys, and victories.
 To be human means to be all three.
 Even in the resurrection people will keep their triality.
 You will be like Jesus and have a new incorruptible body.

 If you turn back to the image above, you can see that thoughts originate from different sources.
 The image uses three different colors.
 The white colored thoughts are the ones implanted by God.
 He speaks to people through the Holy Spirit.
 I’ve never actually heard the audible voice of God, but I can say I’ve heard Him speak in my mind through thoughts.
 The dark colored thoughts are implanted by Satan or demons.
 I do not believe Satan can read peoples thoughts, but I do think he can insert them.
 You can see this is true from the story of Ananias in the book of Acts.
 Peter asks, “why has Satan filled your heart?”
+Heart in this passage refers to thoughts.

 The blue thoughts in the image are human.
 Thoughts will originate from different processes in the mind and body.
 They can come directly from the five senses.
 You look at a cloud and the shape makes you think of a car.
 You eat something and remember a favorite dish your grandmother used to make.
 You hear a song on the radio and think about an event in your past.
 The circumstances of your life will drive thoughts, and you experience these circumstances through your senses.